Streampunk/redioactive/README.md

 Fittiings are the building blocks for creating streams with redioactive and are expressed as functions that return a promise to produce zero, one or more values of type `T`.
 Specifically:

 - A `Funnel<T>` fitting is a [_thunk_](https://en.wikipedia.org/wiki/Thunk) function that generates a new value for the stream every time it is called.
-It is **vital** that this is a function that will create a new value or promise every time it is called.
+It is important that this is a function that will create a new value or promise every time it is called.
 If a promise, the time taken to resolve will regulate the speed that the stream is produced and the thunk is called again.
 Built-in funnels are functions exported by redioactive as `default`.
 - A `Valve<S, T>` fitting receives a value of type `S` from the stream and tranforms it into a stream of the same or a different type `T`, with the ability to regulate the stream by returning a promise.
 Many-to-one valve functions may be created within a [closure](<https://en.wikipedia.org/wiki/Closure_(computer_programming)>) to allow a side-effect reservior of state to be built up.
 - A `Spout<T>` receives values at the end of the stream and takes some side effect action.
 If that action is asynchronous, the spout returns a promise and the time taken to resolve regulates the flow upstream.